kubernetes/autoscaler/cluster-autoscaler/cloudprovider/exoscale/README.md

-First, start by exporting the Exoscale API credentials (we recommend that you create dedicated API credentials using the [Exoscale IAM][exo-iam] service) to provide to the CA in your shell:
+First, start by exporting the Exoscale API credentials (we recommend that you create dedicated API credentials using the [Exoscale IAM][exo-iam] service) to provide to the CA in your shell, as well as the zone the target Kubernetes cluster is located in:

 ```sh
 export EXOSCALE_API_KEY="EXOxxxxxxxxxxxxxxxxxxxxxxxx"